Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-The above instances are each defined alongside their respective type definitions and yet they clearly conflict with each other.
+The above instances are defined alongside their respective type definitions and yet they clearly conflict with each other.
 We will also run into quandaries once we consider generic types.
 We can crib some prior art from Rust<sup>1</sup> to help us out here.

-To determine whether an extension definition is a valid type-side implementation we'd need to perform the following check:
+To determine whether an extension definition is a valid type-side implementation, we'd need to perform the following check:

 1. A "local type" is any type (but not type alias) defined in the current file (e.g. everything defined in `data.foo.user` if we're evaluating `data.foo.user`).
 2. A generic type parameter is "covered" by a type if it occurs within that type (e.g. `MyType` covers `T` in `MyType<T>` but not `Pair<T, MyType>`).